 Since student engagement is very essential, as teachers, we should help them get motivated in order to be at their best.
 The more motivated our students are, the more they are inspired to study.
-And is there a way to establish this?
+Also, is there a way to establish this?
 Students must be organized.

 They should be taught how to make a schedule especially when they are at home.
-Time management is of essence too.
+Time management is of the essence too.
 When students are caught with the question, “where my homework is?”.
 Certainly, there’s a problem with them being so disorganized.

 Hence, they should be taught how to make use of a checklist starting from their school materials to their tasks per learning area.
 Moreover, by listing down all the tasks with increasing importance, they know what to do first and so on.